Mercy Aigbe’s Husband, Lanre released from Kirikiri prison - Nigeria Today

 Mercy Aigbe’s Husband, Lanre released from Kirikiri prison

 Mercy Aigbe’s husband, Lanre Gentry has been released from Kirikiri prison.
 He regained his freedom on Tuesday after being detained for seven days for alleged assault on his wife.
-Recall that Lanre was on Tuesday, May 9th, 2017 sent to Kirikiri prison.
-Upon his release, Lanre, accused of domestic violence, said he has something to […]
+Upon his release, Lanre, accused of domestic violence, said he has something to reveal to the world.
+He disclosed this via an Instagram account with his …

+The post Mercy Aigbe’s Husband, Lanre released from Kirikiri prison appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share